-I’m Maria Wulf I live on Bedlam Farm in upstate New York with my husband the writer Jon Katz.
+I’m Maria Wulf and I live on Bedlam Farm in upstate New York with my husband the writer and photographer Jon Katz.

 I work out of a 150 year old School House, that was moved to the farm in the 1960’s.
 I call it The School House Studio and it’s become a sacred place for me.
-I spend most of my days here with my dog Freida (that’s her sitting in front of my School House Studio).
+I spend most of my days in my studio working with my dog Fate to keep me company.

-I’ve been an artist my whole adult life, but recently have been inspired by the women of Gee’s Bend Alabama, who have been making originally designed quilts from discarded fabric for over a hundred years.
+I’ve been an artist my whole adult life, but about ten years ago was inspired by the women of Gee’s Bend Alabama, who have been making originally designed quilts from old clothes fabric for over a hundred years.

-I have come to love my blog, it’s a part of my finding my voice, and I thank you for coming and looking at my work.
+I have come to love my blog, it’s a part of me finding my voice.
+I hope it inspires and encourages others to do the same.
+So thanks for coming by and looking at my work.
 I appreciate and welcome your comments.